-Cup and Saucer Trail: Manitoulin Island’s Best Hike
+Hiking Cup and Saucer Trail on Manitoulin Island

 Cup and Saucer is one of my favourite things to do on Manitoulin Island and seeing it in the fall is especially beautiful.

-Whether you’re a beginner or an experienced hiker, there are over 9 km (5.6 miles) of hiking trails with varying difficulty levels so you can choose the path that matches your fitness level.
+With over 9 km (5.6 miles) of hiking trails with varying difficulty levels, you can choose the path that matches your fitness level.

 Let’s get right into what you will see on the Cup and Saucer Trail, how long the hike is, and everything you need to know to prepare for an unforgettable adventure.